christianpflugradt/Passbird/README.md

     p+[1-9][EggId] (update) updates the Protein Structure and optionally Type as well p-[1-9][EggId] (discard) discards the Protein Structure and Type

-Let's say we have an Egg identified by EggId `gitlab`.
-You can input `pgitlab` to safely view its Proteins only revealing the Types which are deemed non-sensitive.
-That way you could see that alongside the Password you've also stored the user, the URL to that service and a recovery code.
-For each Protein you'll also see the Slot you assigned which you need to copy the Structure into the clipboard.

-If you want to print the actual user, URL and so on, you can input `p*gitlab`.
-This will print potentially sensitive information on the command line.
-This command behaves exactly the same as `pgitlab` except it won´t mask the sensitive Structures but print their actual content.

-If you want to copy the user for a corresponding Password into clipboard, and you know it's stored in Slot 2 because you've printed the Protein information with `pgitlab`, you can input `p2gitlab` to have it copied to your clipboard.
+Consider an Egg identified by the EggId email.
+To view the Proteins associated with this Egg, input `pemail`.
+This command displays the Protein Types (e.g., “user,” “URL,” “recovery code”) without revealing the sensitive Structures.
+For instance, it might indicate that the Egg contains a user, a URL, and a recovery code.

+To display the actual Protein Structures (sensitive data) alongside their Types, use `p*email`.
+This command functions similarly to `pemail`, but it additionally reveals the full content of the Structures.

+If the Structure of a specific Protein is required in the clipboard, determine its Slot number (e.g., Slot 2 as shown in the `pemail` output) and use `p2email`.
+This will copy the content of Slot 2 directly to the clipboard.

-Each Egg has always ten, initially empty Protein Slots.
-To create a Protein and insert it into a Slot, you can use the update command.
-This command will first prompt you to enter a Protein Type.
-If the Protein already exists, and you just press enter, the existing Type will be kept.
-Then you'll be asked to input the Protein Structure.
-You can just press enter to abort Protein creation.
+Each Egg contains ten Protein Slots, which are initially empty.
+To create or update a Protein in a specific Slot, e.g. Slot 1, use `p+1email`.
+You will first be prompted to enter the Protein Type (e.g., “user”).
+If a Protein already exists in the specified Slot and no new Type is provided, the existing Type will remain unchanged.
+Next, you will be asked to input the Protein Structure.
+Pressing Enter without input will abort the creation or update process.

-A command to delete existing Proteins will be implemented in the near future.
+To delete a Protein from a specific Slot, e.g. Slot 1, input `p-1email`.
+This command removes both the Type and Structure from the specified Slot.

 ### Memory

-The EggIdMemory contains the up to ten most recent EggIds accessed per Nest.
-By utilizing it you can avoid typing in the same EggId multiple times, for instance if you want to set multiple Proteins for it.
+The EggIdMemory stores up to ten of the most recently accessed EggIds for each Nest.
+This feature allows you to avoid retyping the same EggId repeatedly, which is particularly useful when performing multiple operations on the same Egg, such as setting multiple Proteins.

-You can input `m?` and then enter to list the EggIdMemory related commands:
+To view commands related to the EggIdMemory, input `m?`.
+This displays the following options:

     m? (help) prints this help
     m (info) prints the EggIdMemory
     m[0-9] (copy) copies the memorized EggId to clipboard m[0-9]Command (use) invokes the specified command with the memorized EggId

-The `use memory` command is especially powerful.
-Let's say you want to copy the password for gitlab to clipboard.
-You'll then enter `ggitlab`.
-Say you want to store the website, login and recovery code for your GitLab account as proteins next.
-You could input `p+1gitlab` to store a Protein at Slot 1.
-But you could also enter `m0p+1` instead to invoke the `p+1` command with the most recently memorized EggId which is `gitlab`.
-To rename the second most recently used EggId you could enter `m1r` and to view the password for the third most recently used EggId you could enter `m2v`.
-Simply enter `m` to display the most recently used, memorized EggIds.
+The `use memory` command is especially versatile.
+Consider an Egg identified by email.
+To copy its password to the clipboard, you would first input `gemail`.
+This action stores the EggId email in the most recent memory slot (Slot 0).

+Subsequently, if you wish to set a Protein for this Egg, you could input `p+1email` directly.
+However, by using the memory feature, you may instead input `m0p+1`.
+This command invokes the `p+1` operation using the EggId stored in Slot 0, eliminating the need to retype "email".

+The memory feature extends to other operations as well.
+For example:
+- To rename the second most recently accessed EggId (stored in Slot 1), input `m1r`.
+- To view the password for the third most recently accessed EggId (stored in Slot 2), input `m2v`.

+At any time, you can input `m` to display the contents of the EggIdMemory.
+This command lists the EggIds currently stored in memory, ordered from most recently used (Slot 0) to least recently used (Slot 9).

 ### Custom Passwords

-Custom passwords are another advanced feature briefly covered in the configuration section.
-You may define up to nine of these and can apply them by using the set command while referring to their specific index.
-While `seggid` is interchangeable with `s0eggId` the commands `s1eggid` up to `s9eggid` will use the respective configuration if defined.
-You may view all available configurations and their indices by inputting `s?`.
-Using the example configuration above the output will look like this:
+Custom passwords are an advanced feature briefly introduced in the configuration section.
+Passbird allows you to define up to nine custom password configurations for specific use cases.
+These configurations can be applied using the set command by specifying the corresponding configuration index.

+The command `semail` is interchangeable with `s0email`, which uses the default configuration.
+For custom configurations, use commands `s1email` through `s9email` to apply the respective custom settings, provided they have been defined in the configuration file.

+To view all available configurations and their indices, input `s?`.
+Using the example configuration provided earlier, the output might appear as follows:

     0: Default
         20 characters